denten-books/plain-text/4-sign.md

 Drives and tapes reside of boxes encased in plastic and aluminum.
 If only because they carry electrical current and have the potential to catch fire, they are regulated.
 They contain heavy and rare metals, often hazardous if touched or ingested.
-Flash cards, memory stick, solid state storage devices, and magnetic disk drives contain circuitry to prevent unauthorized access and to resist tempering.
+Flash cards, memory sticks, solid state storage devices, and magnetic disk drives contain circuitry to prevent unauthorized access and to resist tempering.
 Within them, text intertwines with machine internals, often sealed hermetically and hermeneutically, in a way that resists human